itsMattShull/cartoon-reorbit/README.md

 - If Prisma cannot connect, verify `DATABASE_URL` and that PostgreSQL is running.
 - If Redis jobs don’t process, confirm Redis is running and `REDIS_HOST/PORT` are correct.
 - On Windows, run PowerShell as Administrator when installing `nvm-windows` and ensure you reopen the shell after install.
+- `server > cron > sync-guild-members.js` is what is used to do cron jobs on the server.
+Like daily auctions from the main account other tasks
+- Database schema is under `prisma/schema.prisma`
+- API is under `server/api`
+- Pages are under `pages/`